-Succeeding academically doesn’t just mean getting a passing grade on a project or exam is one thing, but there’s much more to success than numbers alone.
-This is the reason our study skills tutors in the St. Louis region focus on the larger picture.
-We've designed our program to ensure your son or daughter is fully prepared for the growing workloads and expectations ahead.
+Getting a good grade on a project or exam is one thing, but there’s much more to success than numbers alone.
+This is the reason our study skills tutors in the St. Louis region consider the bigger picture.
+Our program aims to ensure your child is ready for the increasing workloads and expectations to come in college.
 This involves teaching effective study strategies and goal-setting techniques that can be put to work time and again.

 Our study skills program teaches strategies for smart studying, including:

 - Efficient and effective time and workload management.